Project: Strengthening Social Accountability in the Education Sector in Malawi

 Closing Date: January, 2019

 Despite significant investments in education, Malawi suffers from poor human and social development outcomes.
 The education sector is characterized by low levels of student achievement and high dropout rates in primary school.
-There are large disparities in education outcomes as well as shortages and uneven supply of trained teachers, disproportionately affecting rural and poor regions.
+There are large disparities in education outcomes as well as shortages and uneven supply of trained teachers, which disproportionately affect rural and poor regions.

-Outcomes in the 90 targeted schools:
+Project results in the 90 targeted Malawian schools included that:

-Teachers’ absenteeism has decreased by 15%.
+1. Teachers’ absenteeism has decreased by 15% from the Project baseline.